jacobhjkim/TIL/random-thoughts/the-queens-gambit-2020.md

 Speaking of Mr.Shaibel, men in The Queen’s Gambit are good.
 I was afraid that Beth might be abused by her stepfather or get some sort of sexual harassment in the male-dominated Chess scene.
 But none of those happened and that was nice.
 Borgov, the Soviet world champion, was a good sport about him losing the championship title to Beth.
 Luchenko, another Soviet chess player, was such a nice person as well!
 Benny, Beltik, Townes, the twins, even the grumpy cashier at Lexington, Kentucky knew she was stealing the chess magazine when she was young but he allowed it.
 But fuck Mr.Wheatley, what an asshole.

 ### Gender
 Beth is a phenomenal portrayal of a female protagonist.
 The classic archetype of a smart female character seems to be someone who is super nerdy, does not care about the real world, anti-social, etc. Beth, on the other hand, fully embraces her feminine side.
 She likes finer things like fashion, hairstyle, and of course Gibson on the rock with pickled onion.
 That scene where she gets her skin and nail done at Houston with Mrs.Wheatley was wholesome.
-Showing mother and daughter's relationship.

 Also, I liked how the show doesn’t make a big deal about Beth being a woman.
 This story is not about a girl breaking into a male-dominant society.
 It just tells a story about a genius chess player who happens to be a woman.
 I know I am repeating some points I made earlier, but I can’t emphasize this enough.